-Preventive Medicine (cont) Course Number (Campus) Name/General Description MPRM-8401 (Amarillo, Lubbock) MPRM-8451 AW disease control activities, zoonosis control, restaurant inspection, disaster preparedness, planning, and population health policy development.
-The remainder of the time the student will do required reading in population and occupational medicine, and plan and participate in population health research activities.
-During this clerkship student will be expected to write a paper of quality acceptable for publication in peer-reviewed literature.
-Students will meet regularly with the Course Director but should be sufficiently self- motivated to complete a short research project with limited faculty input.
-Institutional Review Board (IRB) training (which can be one on-line) must be completed prior to beginning the clerkship.
-Psychiatry Course Number (Campus) Name/General Description MPSY-8401 (Lubbock, Permian Basin) MPSY-8451 AW Adult Inpatient Psychiatry This elective is designed to give the student an opportunity to work with hospitalized inpatients suffering from major psychiatric disorders (affective disorders, schizophrenia, and organic mental disorders).
-Special emphasis is placed on diagnosis and formulation of treatment plan.
-In addition, the student will be exposed to those treatment modalities not provided as an outpatient.
-This would include electroconvulsive therapy (ECT).
-The student also will have an opportunity to be a part of a multidisciplinary approach to the diagnosis and treatment of inpatient population.
-MPSY-8452 AW Psychiatric Research This elective is designated to give the medical students an exposure to current research themes in Psychiatry or Neurology or both.
+Psychiatry Psychiatry Year 4 Rotations Continued Course Number (Campus) Name/General Description MPSY-8452 AW Psychiatric Research This elective is designated to give the medical students an exposure to current research themes in Psychiatry or Neurology or both.
 The student will be exposed to research design, methodology, subject protection, ethics and other aspects of current medical investigation.
 The elective will be supervised by a faculty member or members who are actively engaged in an investigation, or who will supervise and evaluate a student's original project.
 MPSY-8453 AW Community Services/Child Psychiatry This elective offers the opportunity to participate in the evaluation and treatment of children and adolescents with emotional and developmental disorders in a variety of community agencies.
 At least 75% of the time will be spent as consult service on the ward and approximately 25% time will be in the clinic.
 MPSY-8404 (Amarillo) MPSY-8454 AW Forensic Psychiatry The student will be able to identify the basic concepts of forensic and legal psychiatry.
 The student will also be involved in the actual evaluation procedure for court-referred cases with forensic implications and will attend actual trials and observe psychiatric expert testimony.
 MPSY-8405 (Amarillo) MPSY-8455 AW Sleep Disorders Medicine This elective must be combined with another topic of interest during the rotation.
 This elective reviews the basics of sleep physiology and gives clinical exposure to a wide range of sleep pathology.
 The student will become acquainted with polysomnography procedures in the Sleep Disorders Center.
 Disorders such as insomnias, sleep apneas, narcolepsy, and parasomnias will be seen.
 Students will be expected to observe polysomnographies at night.
+MPSY-8406 (Amarillo, Permian Basin) MPSY-8456 AW Geriatric Psychiatry Student will work closely with a Board Certified Geriatric Psychiatrist to learn psychiatric diagnosis and treatment of geriatric patients in both an outpatient and inpatient setting.
+MPSY-8407 (Amarillo) MPSY-8457 AW Theory and Practice of Cognitive Behavioral Therapy Student will work closely with a clinician whose practice is focuses on Cognitive Behavioral Therapy in an outpatient setting.
+MPSY-8408 (Amarillo) MPSY-8458 AW Diagnosis and Treatment of Serious Mental Illness Student will work closely with psychiatry staff at Texas Panhandle Mental Health and Mental Retardation.
+Experience will be both in the local outpatient clinic and via telemedicine to a variety of surrounding counties